StereoKit/StereoKit/docs/Pages/Reference/Sound/Generate.md

 |float duration|In seconds, how long should the sound be?|
 |RETURNS: [Sound]({{site.url}}/Pages/Reference/Sound.html)|Returns a generated sound effect!
 Or null if something went wrong.|

-This function will generate a sound from a function you provide!
-The function is called once for each sample in the duration.
-As an example, it may be called 48,000 times for each second of duration.